 - High-quality Amp modeling presets and Effects.

-Guitar Amplifier Reviews - low priced guitar amps that don't sound cheap.
+Cheap guitar amps - low priced guitar amps that don't sound cheap.

 - Line 6 Spider Jam - I consider this the ultimate learning tool for guitar.
 Certainly not a cheap guitar amp, the price as I write this is right around $500, the tools available on this amp make it, in my opinion a great buy.
 I bought one and have been having a blast.
 The Spider Jam has an amazing drum machine built in, high-quality effects, a looping recorder that is really great for laying down your own jam tracks or it has a ton of them already built in.
 You can also plug in a CD player or MP3.
 With 75 watts, it will keep up with the band.Microphone input with level control and vocal effects ( you can record these also on the amp.)Most of all its the most fun I have ever had with a guitar amplifier.